Emergency care

 Our emergency department features:

-- A central monitoring and lifesaving system that syncs with local emergency medical services (EMS) responders; the advanced technology transmits EMS electrocardiogram (EKGs) directly to our ER for review before patients arrive
+- A central monitoring and lifesaving system that syncs with local emergency medical services (EMS) responders; the advanced technology transmits EMS electrocardiogram (EKGs) directly to our ER for review before your arrival

 - Board-certified ER physicians